kyliel4/UW-Research-hls4ml/README.md

 # UW-Research-hls4ml

-Steps to gain access to necessary resources needed to utilize hls4ml material.
+Steps to gain access to resources for hls4ml related material.